adodhia/Kickstarter-Classification/README.md

 ## Start working

-You will need to implement the class `KickstarterModel` in `model.py` and run the `pickler.py` to train your model and save its state to a file.
+You will need to implement the class `KickstarterModel` in `model.py` and use the `run.py` to train your model and save its state to a file.

 Check the Machine Learning help page on K.A.T.E. for more details on how to do so.